Irregular menstrual periods

-Irregular menstrual periods are an extremely common indication that a woman is approaching menopause, and are among the first menopausal symptoms women notice.
-Despite the fact the every womanīs menstrual cycle is unique almost all women will experience irregular menstrual periods for three to ten years before menopause.
+Irregular periods are a common indication that a woman is approaching menopause.
+They are often considered as being one of the first recognizable menopause symptoms.
+Despite the fact the every woman's menstrual cycle is different, almost all women will experience irregular menstrual periods for three to ten years before they reach menopause.

-This is because as menopause approaches, hormonal imbalances upset the menstrual cycle and result in irregular menstrual periods.
-Only 10% of women reach menopause without having experienced irregular menstrual periods.
-Keep reading to find out more information about irregular menstrual periods.
+As menopause approaches, hormonal imbalances disrupt the menstrual cycle, and often result in irregular periods.
+In fact, only 10% of women reach menopause without experiencing irregular menstrual periods.
+Keep reading to find out more about irregular menstrual cycles.

-To understand irregular menstrual periods it is necessary to try and define regular periods.
-As mentioned above, every womanīs menstrual cycle is different but generally speaking, a īnormalī period is a five-day cycle of bleeding with an average blood loss of two to eight tablespoons.
-There are approximately 25 to 31 days between the start of each period and the next.
-A woman will be able to judge whether or not she is experiencing irregular menstrual periods or not based on her own menstrual pattern and symptoms.
+In order to understand irregular menstrual periods, it is necessary to define regular periods.
+Every woman's menstrual cycle is different, but generally speaking, a “normal” period is 3 to 5 days of menstruation, with each cycle lasting between 21 and 35 days.
+A woman will be able to judge whether or not she is experiencing irregular menstrual periods depending on whether they differ from her normal menstrual pattern and symptoms.

-Irregular menstrual periods are defined as alterations in a womanīs typical menstrual cycle that continue for several months, such as abnormal bleeding and/or unusual cycle lengths.
+Irregular menstrual periods are defined as alterations in a woman's typical menstrual cycle that continue for several months.
+Alterations can include abnormal bleeding or unusual cycle lengths.

 • Painful cramping